 I woke up the following day with the horrible cramps again.
 I’d hoped it wouldn’t come to much.
 Going to the toilet, I’d noticed a little blood in my underwear and mentioned it to Nikki.
 I panicked a little but he rushed off down to a WIFI spot and carried out some extensive Googling.
 We’d been a little amorous the night before and apparently it can be quite common to bleed a little afterwards.
 I relaxed a little and we headed downstairs for a coffee before the buffet opened for breakfast.
 I knew I shouldn’t really be worried – I was nearly twelve weeks.
 The ‘danger’ stage was pretty much over.
 Besides, I had done everything right and everything I was supposed to do.
 I don’t smoke, I had one coffee a day and I was taking all my prenatal vitamins.
 I mean I didn’t even have bloody runny eggs any more.

-It was at that point I realised that I really could be losing my baby.
-I’d tried to kid myself that it was nothing, that I was over-reacting, but now it just seemed like it was the only reasonable explanation.
-If this near stranger could see it, why didn’t I?
 I asked to visit the onsite doctor to see if he could shed any light, but he wouldn’t be in until after nine and by this time I don’t even think it was half seven.
 I wasn’t in the mood to wait around, so I took myself to our hotel room while Nikki went to reception to organise a way for me to get to a doctor or hospital sooner.
 Around ten minutes later Nikki came back to tell me there was an ambulance at the entrance.
 I was starting to bleed more at this point and the cramps were getting worse.

 Nikki led me to the ambulance and we tried our best to explain what the problem was.
 The language barrier was a huge struggle and all we could do was repeat that I was pregnant and bleeding.
 That was all they needed to know.
 I lay on the stretcher holding Nikki’s hand and cried the whole way there.
 The pain went from mild to unbearable within minutes and at that point I knew in my heart something was seriously wrong.
 I looked up at my husband and could see he was crying too.
 I knew he was holding back, he was trying to keep it together, trying to be strong for me.
 Even to this day he’s still trying to be strong.
 He’s been my rock throughout everything.
 I know that’s clichéd, but it’s the best way to describe him.
 I can’t even begin to imagine how much harder it would’ve been without having him by my side.
-I only wish he could say the same about me.

 I remember walking in the hospital – which was more of a small clinic actually – and just being greeted by dead silence.
 The place was near empty.
 As far as I’m aware, I was the only patient.
 I only ever remember seeing the doctor who was with us in the ambulance, one more doctor and one nurse.
 They lay me down and gave me an ultrasound.
 The doctors spoke between themselves in Spanish and I had no clue what was happening.
 The doctor with the slightly better English explained that my bladder wasn’t full enough and it was too difficult to see anything.
 They wanted me to drink more water.
 The more I drank, the sorer I became.
 It felt like something was pulling on my stomach from the inside and not letting go.
 I told the nurse I needed to pee and she fetched the doctor to give me another ultrasound.
 I lay down and looked over at Nikki.
 I could see him crying and praying that everything was going to be ok.
 My husband isn’t religious at all, but I guess when you’re desperate there’s always a part of you that wonders ‘What if?’
 The doctors kept speaking in Spanish first before explaining anything to me.
 I tried in vain to guess what the outcome was just from their tone, or from any words I may have recognised Finally he turned to us and told us our baby was ok.
 There was a heartbeat.
 He printed off a scan picture and handed it to us.
 It was our first picture.
 Nikki burst into tears and thanked the doctor.
 He looked so relieved, but I just couldn’t relax.
 I tried to explain that I was still in agony and asked why I was still bleeding but he couldn’t answer me.
 He wanted to send me to the main hospital a few hours away for observation or tests or something.
 I don’t think they had ever dealt with something like this before; it was just a tourist clinic.
 The worst they’d seen was probably a little heatstroke.
 At this point I was desperate for the toilet, so I said I had to go there first before even contemplating our next move.